 A credit report details every financial move you’ve ever made.
 If a criminal is using your information to open new accounts or new lines of credit, you may see signs of fraudulent activity here.

-When reviewing your credit report, first check that your personally identifiable information (PII) is correct.
+When reviewing your credit report, first check that your personal information is correct.
 This includes your name, address, phone number, and Social Security number.

 If you see variations of your name that you’ve never used, addresses or phone numbers that you don’t recognize, or an error in your Social Security number, contact the credit bureau that supplied the report immediately to flag and fix the error.